danielNemeth19/pyrun.nvim/README.md

 * [TODO](#todo)

 ## Current state
-Currently, the plugin only supports Django projects and it is only capable to run all tests found in the current buffer.
+Currently, the plugin only supports Django projects.
+It is capable to run:
+* all tests found in the current buffer
+* all tests of the 'closest' test class - this is decided based on the cursor position.
+In this mode, plugin runs all tests in the parent class under the cursor.

 The output of the test run is presented in a floating window, centered in the middle of the screen.